 Students wishing to follow the PIF major must demonstrate a sufficient level of competency in French by passing the written and oral French Language Proficiency Test (FLPT) set by the Department of Integrated Studies in Education.

 For more information, see the Pédagogie de l'immersion française prospective students page.

 Sample Registration Advice:

-The Three Year Overview is a plan of study for students who have significant advanced standing (typically students with previous degrees or transfer credits from other universities), and assumes that all subject area and elective courses have been completed prior to entering the program.
+The Three Year Overview is a plan of study for students who have significant advanced standing (typically transfer credits from other universities), and assumes that all subject area and elective courses have been completed prior to entering the program.
 It does not allocate room in your schedule for completing these courses.